openframeworks/ofSite/tutorials/01_introduction/001_chapter1.markdown

 But what did we just do?

-[ofDrawCircle](/documentation/graphics/ofGraphics.html#show_ofDrawCircle) is a function that comes with openFrameworks (hence the 'of' prefix).
+[ofDrawCircle](/documentation/graphics/ofGraphics/#show_ofDrawCircle) is a function that comes with openFrameworks (hence the 'of' prefix).
 You can invoke the ofDrawCircle function inside your draw function as many times as you'd like.
 The numbers inside of the parenthesis after 'ofDrawCircle' are called [arguments](https://en.wikipedia.org/wiki/Parameter_(computer_programming)).
 They determine exactly what the function does.
 They answer the questions: "okay, you want to draw a circle, but where? and how big?"
 Functions can take any number of arguments, always separated by commas, but ofDrawCircle takes 3: an x coordinate, a y coordinate, and a radius.
 There are a few things you need to know to make sense of these arguments:

 - All measurements in openFrameworks are in pixels.
 By saying that our circle has a radius of 60, that means that it will take up `PI*60^2^` pixels total.
 - This may seem obvious, but the coordinates refer to the center of the circle.
 Other shapes (such as rectangles) use the upper left corner.
 - The "origin" of the coordinate system is in the upper left of the window.
 So, our circle appears 200 pixels from the left side of the screen, and 300 pixels from the top.

-If you hadn't just read about it here, you could have found information about ofDrawCircle on the link:/documentation/[openFrameworks documentation page], which you will be using more as we move on.
+If you hadn't just read about it here, you could have found information about ofDrawCircle on the [openFrameworks documentation page](/documentation/), which you will be using more as we move on.

 #### Adding some Color

 Your circle is great, but kind of boring.
 What if we want to introduce some color to our application?
-To do that, we need the the [ofSetColor](/documentation/graphics/ofGraphics.html#show_ofSetColor) function.
+To do that, we need the the [ofSetColor](/documentation/graphics/ofGraphics/#show_ofSetColor) function.
 Try adding `ofSetColor(255, 0, 255);` right above the ofDrawCircle line, so that your draw function looks like this:

 ```cpp
 void ofApp::draw(){